This post provides an overview of Safe Design in Australia: Overview, Statistics, and Principles.

 - prevent injury and disease

-- improve useability of products, systems and facilities
+- improve the useability of products, systems, and facilities

 - improve productivity